ISSUIUC/iridium-tracker/README.md

 In the arduino IDE, using the board manager, install an "Aditional Core", and enter this [link](https://raw.githubusercontent.com/sparkfun/Arduino_Apollo3/master/package_sparkfun_apollo3_index.json).

 Once this is installed, you will need to install some libraries using the library manager.
-These are all outlined in the big comment block at the top of ```Software/Iridium/main/main.ino``` and ```Software/Iridium/main_no_tx/main_no_tx.ino```.
+These are all outlined in the big comment block at the top of ```Software/Iridium/main/main.ino```.
 The libraries you need to install are:
 - [Iridium SBD I2C](https://github.com/sparkfun/SparkFun_IridiumSBD_I2C_Arduino_Library), available by searching `IridiumSBDi2c` in the arduino library
 - [Qwiic_PHT_MS8607](https://github.com/sparkfun/SparkFun_PHT_MS8607_Arduino_Library), available by searching `SparkFun MS8607`
 - [SparkFun u-blox](https://github.com/sparkfun/SparkFun_u-blox_GNSS_Arduino_Library), available by searching `SparkFun u-blox GNSS`